 Faculty members set the requirements and standards needed to complete courses and faculty members are able to make decisions that may prohibit the use of an eligible accommodation when such accommodation/modification will "have an adverse impact on the integrity" of a course.

 According to civil rights attorney Salome Heyward, faculty members are not required to make modifications that alter the nature and content of what they are teaching.
 They are also not required to provide accommodations that have an adverse impact on the integrity of the academic program.
 However, modifications that essentially provide equal access to students with disabilities must be and should be made.
 Always contact LSS if there is any denial of an accommodation that needs to take place.

 14. What if students have an accommodation to tape-record class lectures and I feel this is a copyright infringement?

 Answer: Students can tape record lectures for their personal academic use as an accommodation as established by law; however, a Confidentiality Agreement acknowledging copyright can be created between the professor and the students upon request by the professor to Learning Support Services.

 15. What is an assistive hearing device or FM system and what is my role in providing the accommodation?

 Answer: Students with hearing impairments may request your assistance in the use of an assistive hearing device such as an FM system that amplifies sounds a hearing aid cannot pick up.
 This system also allows the students to amplify the speaker’s voice, which may be farther in proximity, without amplifying everything within close proximity.
 The speaker will wear a transmitter, which attaches to a pocket or can be worn around the neck and a receiver will be attached to the student’s hearing aid.
 Students will have a device to control the volume, which links the two wireless components (transmitter and receiver) together.
 Students who use FM systems are well versed in the operation of these devices and will be able to orient you to their use.
 Students also keep the equipment with them, carrying the equipment from one class to another.
-If you have any questions, please contact the Learning Support Services Office (Walker 126) 503-883-2562.
+If you have any questions, please contact the Learning Support Services Office (Malthus Hall) 503-883-2562.